-The JSC advises the BC government and Doctors of BC on matters pertaining to rural medical practice.
+Established in 2001, the JSC advises the BC government and Doctors of BC on matters pertaining to rural medical practice.

 The goal of the JSC is to enhance the availability and stability of physician services in rural and remote areas of BC by addressing some of the unique and difficult circumstances faced by physicians.

-Recruitment Incentive Fund (RIF)
+- Recruitment Incentive Fund (RIF)

-Recruitment Contingency Fund (RCF)
+- Recruitment Contingency Fund (RCF)

 Additional funding to assist RSA communities with recruiting expenses where the difficulty in filling a vacancy is, or is expected to be, especially severe.

 Funding for eligible supervising physicians who spend a significant amount of time assessing the knowledge, competencies, and clinical skills of rural physicians who have provisional licenses.

 Based in Prince George, the chair facilitates the enhancement of medical teaching and learning at UBC with a rural focus; and supports rural research, designed to bring solutions to improving the systems of care in more remote parts BC.